-Anita originally attended local schools in Clifton before being awarded an NGHS bursary at the age of 13, which she believes consequently led to her gaining a scholarship to read medicine at Oxford.
+Anita originally attended local schools in Clifton before being awarded an NGHS bursary at the age of 13, which she believes consequently led to her gaining a scholarship to read medicine at Oxford University.
 Qualifying in 1986, Anita spent 26 years as a GP partner, initially in Leicester and the last 14 years in Nottingham.
 Since 2003 she has worked for Nottinghamshire’s out of hours primary care organisation NEMS, and has been Medical Director there since 2013.
-Passionate about high quality student centred education and access to it, and inspiring students to fearlessly strive to achieve their dreams makes Anita an ideal member of the Governing Body.
+Passionate about high quality student centred education, and access to it, with a commitment to inspiring students to fearlessly strive to achieve their dreams, makes Anita an ideal member of the Governing Body.

 Karen is a registered nurse with 30 years’ experience in the NHS.
 She has undertaken a range of operational, strategic and Director-level roles in both primary and acute care.

 Currently Director of Partner Relations and Operations at NIHR Collaboration for Leadership in Applied Research and Care (CLAHRD EM) and Executive Director of Clinical Programmes at the East Midlands Academic Health Science Network, Karen is also a Specialist Advisor to the Care Quality Commission and Trustee of Double Impact, a charity that focuses on the recovery of people with problematic drug and alcohol use.

 Karen is passionate about the modern and forward-thinking approach of NGHS and is proud to be one of the governors of a school that ensures each individual pupil achieves her maximum academic and personal potential.